 Back when I had a home-mate in San Francisco how I should observe the holiday season was a big question mark.
 Prior to my home sharing, I either went to my mother’s house or my romantic partner invited friends over for the big day.
 But my first year with my flat-mate, I wasn’t too sure how I would approach it.
 Would I skip Thanksgiving altogether and just go out for Chinese food or sushi?
 Would I by chance be invited by a friend, or would my flat-mate and I decide to make it a joint effort?
+Learning how to make your housemate situation work involves getting to know yourself and making smart choices based on your needs.

 It was a bit of a head-scratcher because I didn’t want to invite myself if my friends or Nick had plans, but I also did not want to spend Thanksgiving in a restaurant by myself.
 Thanksgiving has always been the one holiday I don’t like to see anyone spend it alone.
 When my mother and step-father were alive, we always invited a college friend and classmate who had no place to go and join us for the big meal.
 It was fun and it made me feel good.